napari/napari.github.io/dev/_sources/tutorials/fundamentals/installation.md

 launches should be quick.
 However, anti-malware and other security software measures may further delay launches—even after the first launch.
 ````

+You can check the napari version, to ensure it's what you expect, for example
+the current release {{ napari_version }}, using the command: `napari --version` .

 ### Choosing a different Qt backend